AdamBohnert/AdamBohnert/README.md

 ## Info

  - 😄 Pronouns: he/him/his
- - 🌱 I’m currently learning Python
+ - 🌱 I’m currently learning Django & React

 <!--
 **AdamBohnert/AdamBohnert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.